DanielLChang/AlarmClock/README.md

 ## Build/Usage Instructions

-Simply download the project folder and open index.html to view the application.
+Since there are multiple Javascript files, instead of explicitly listing each one in the HTML document, Webpack is used to bundle the modules.
+Each source file will import their dependencies at the top and set their own export.
+The bundle is included in the src folder but if need be, simply run `webpack` to bundle the required files and then open `index.html` in your browser to use the application.

 ## Future Implementations